wix/stylable/site/docs/references/extending-through-js.md

 | geometryBoxKeywords | blackList |
 | transitionTimingFunctions (without cubic-bezzier variants) | blackList |

-> Note: Stylable uses Typescript or JSDocs to infer JS extension signatures
+/* remove table - keep list & add code sample w/ "blackList" */

-## Extending through formatters:
+## Extending through formatters

-Formatters are methods that manipulate parameters in order to produce a string that will be returned to a declaration value.
+Formatters are methods that manipulate parameters to produce a string that is returned as a single declaration value.

 For example the following CSS code: